Neural Module Networks: Motivations

 \section{Motivations}

 We begin with two simple observations.
 First, state-of-the-art performance on the full range of computer vision tasks that are studied requires a variety of different deep network topologies---there is no single ``best network'' for all tasks.
 Second, though different networks are used for different purposes, it is commonplace to initialize systems for many of vision tasks with a prefix of a network trained for classification \cite{Girshick14RCNN}.
 This has been shown to substantially reduce training time and improve accuracy.

 So while network structures are not \emph{universal} (in the sense that the same network is appropriate for all problems), they are at least empirically \emph{modular} (in the sense that intermediate representations for one task are useful for many others).

 Can we generalize this idea in a way that is useful for question answering?
-Rather than thinking of question answering as a problem of learning a single function to map from questions and images to answers, it is perhaps useful to think of it as a highly-multitask learning setting, where each problem instance is associated with a novel task, and the identity of that task is expressed only noisily in language.
+Rather than thinking of question answering as a problem of learning a single function to map from questions and contexts to answers, it's perhaps useful to think of it as a highly-multitask learning setting, where each problem instance is associated with a novel task, and the identity of that task is expressed only noisily in language.
 In particular, where a simple question like \emph{is this a truck?} requires us to retrieve only one piece of information from an image, more complicated questions, like \emph{how many objects are to the left of the toaster?} might require multiple processing steps.
 The compositional nature of language means that the number of such processing such steps is potentially unbounded.
 Moreover, multiple \emph{kinds} of processing might be required---repeated convolutions might identify a truck, but some kind of recurrent architecture is likely necessary to count up to arbitrary numbers.

 Thus our goal in this paper is to specify a framework for modular, composable, jointly-trained neural networks.
 In this framework, we first predict the structure of the computation needed to answer each question individually, then realize this structure by constructing an appropriately-shaped neural network from an inventory of reusable modules.
 These modules are learned jointly, rather than trained in isolation, and specialization to individual tasks (identifying properties, spatial relations, etc.) arises naturally from the training objective.